seekproject-hub/seekFlip-landing/README.md

-# seekr
+# Seekflip
-land page seekr
+landing page in aggiornamento